shaunsaker/the-shell/README.md

 2. Open the Supabase dashboard by clicking the `Studio URL` from the output above.

-3. Start the Stripe listener so that api events are forwarded to your local supabase instance:
+3. Start the Stripe listener so that api events from products/subscriptions/customers created/updated in Stripe are forwarded to your local supabase instance:

 ```
 yarn stripe:listen
 ```

-4. Serve the stripe-webhook function locally:
+4. Serve the stripe-webhook function locally to handle any Stripe api events:

 ```
 functions:serve:stripe-webhook